The Cost of Living in Nicaragua 2024

 An estimated cost of living analysis for two people (one couple) without children.
 Let’s call them remote workers, who own a car and pay for most utilities.

-Rent$1,200 – 1,800 for a 2 bedroom beach house.
+Rent $1,500 – 2,500 for a 2 bedroom beach house

-Utilities$100 on electricity and water $30 for propane gas tank
+Utilities $100 on electricity and water $30 for propane gas tank

-$30 for 2 monthly phone plans, $70 for internet service.
+$30 for 2 monthly phone plans, $70 for internet service

-Food$400 for groceries for 2 people.
+Food $400 for groceries for 2 people

-Transport$100 for fuel. $20 for vehicle maintenance.
+Transport $100 for fuel, $20 for vehicle maintenance

-Entertainment$300 including eating out, yoga classes and massage/golf/fishing
+Entertainment $500 including eating out, yoga classes and massage/golf/fishing

-TOTAL$2,950 for 2 people over 1 month,
+TOTAL $3,500 for 2 people over 1 month

 Nicaragua’s Cost of Living

 The above table shows an estimated cost of living for a couple who work remotely, own a vehicle, pay monthly health insurance and employ 2 part time staff in Nicaragua.
 They also enjoy going out with their friends!
-Of course, if we change some of their circumstances, the cost of living drops well below $2,000 USD.
-If we want them to live with a bit more luxury, the cost goes up.
-Please take the information in this article as a rough guide to the cost of living in Nicaragua.
-Use it to work out what your own cost of living may be, should you decide to relocate here permanently.
+Of course, if we change some of their circumstances, the cost of living drops well below $2,000 USD and if we want them to live with a bit more luxury, the cost goes up.
+Please take the information in this article as a rough guide to the cost of living in Nicaragua and use it to work out what your own cost of living may be, should you decide to relocate here permanently.
+More and more people are looking for a change in their lives and have become disillusioned with the current state and cost of living in their own countries.
+Nicaragua is warm, welcoming and developing quickly.
+People from all over the world are discovering the uniqueness of this part of the world and are adapting to a more relaxed way of life on the Emerald Coast and around Nicaragua.

 Nicaragua Real Estate - Emerald Investment